 My room, however, was my sanctuary.

 Whatever I "shouldn't" have been doing, saying, or being outside, I did in the fullest of glories within the blue and white snowglobed haven that I spent 18 years in.
 I'd perform, a lot.
 Singing, and dancing were full time gigs.
 And of course there was the writing.
 I thrived and survived through what I now realize was a form of self- medicating meditation!
 After graduating law school, I was lost.
 A part of me, arguably the most important part of me, had been left behind.
-I then got an itch to focus on my body and got a degree in Health Coaching through IIN and developed a health app that could have earned me fame and fortune, but didn't.
+I turned my attention back to basics by getting Health Coaching certificate through IIN (while also developing a health app that could have earned me fame and fortune, but didn't.)

 It's taken a lot of trial and error to feel comfortable with the fact that, you know --- maybe I'm not really looking for one answer, or one destination.
 I simply want to take life one day at a time.
 And if that means learning how to get comfortable living in the gray, so be it.

 Retracing my steps to what made me feel most alive brought me back into that room, and the person I was within in.
 She loves to make stuff, break stuff and make you laugh.
-And she knows that collective peace starts with being at peace with oneself.
+She yearns to make the world feel smaller and cozier and is always thinking of ways to make you feel seen and appreciated.

 And so does Daffodil.